RUN-Collaborations/font-select-rcl/src/fonts/graphiteEnabledFeatures.md

 import FontFeatureSettings from "../hooks/helpers/FontFeatureSettings";

-// These are included here for the sake of example.
+// These are included to showcase features.
 Locally installed versions of the same fonts can also be detected and utilized. import GraphiteEnabledWebFontsArray from '../embeddedWebFonts/GraphiteEnabledWebFonts.json';
 import '../embeddedWebFonts/GraphiteEnabledWebFonts.css';